Oskar Schindler: After the war

-As a member of the Nazi Party and the Abwehr intelligence service, Schindler was in danger of being arrested as a war criminal.
+As a member of the Nazi Party and the Abwehr intelligence service, Schindler was in danger of being arrested by the Allied powers and charged as a war criminal.
 Bankier, Stern, and several others prepared a statement he could present to the Americans attesting to his role in saving Jewish lives.

 After the liquidation of the Płaszów camp, the Schindlerjuden decided to give Schindler a memento.
 The original investors in the enamel factory canvassed the workers for ideas.
-Knowing there were several jewelers among their group, a man named Simon Yeret, formerly a prosperous timber merchant, offered a gold bridge from his own mouth.
+Knowing there were several jewellers among their group, a man named Simon Yeret, formerly a prosperous timber merchant, offered a gold bridge from his own mouth.
 The bridge was removed and its metal melted with a few scavenged silver coins.
 A jeweller named Jozef Gross cut a section of lead pipe and created a master signet ring out of which the gold version would be cast.
-Gross shaved two cuttlebones flat and squeezed the lead master between them until an impression had been pressed into the mould.
+Gross shaved two cuttlebones flat and squeezed the lead master mould between them until an impression had been pressed into the mould.
 This was filled with the gold from Yeret's bridge.
 Gross then filed and polished the gold ring.
 He engraved a paraphrase from the Talmud in Hebrew on the ring that said, "Whoever saves one life saves the world entire."
 (Note: The inscription is a compressed version of a precept in the Talmud; see Talmud § Saving a life at Wikiquote.)
 Despite his mixed feelings about Schindler's character, Gross kept the cuttlebone mold and lead master for the rest of his life.
 They are currently housed at the Melbourne Holocaust Museum.
 The whereabouts of the actual ring have long been unknown, nor is it clear what Schindler did with it after the war.